Ok.. I can not get enough of this amazing oil! I use it to wash and moisturize my extremely acne prone skin.

 Sesame oil is *amazing* for filling out fine lines and smoothing wrinkles.
 A masque of raw turmeric and sesame oil, massaged into the skin and left to dry, works wonders for the skin.
 Wipe off after drying and apply yogurt to absorb the turmeric stains.

-The smell can be bothersome but I don't mind it much.
+The smell of sesame oil can be bothersome but I don't mind it much.
 I usually mix it with rose water or some essential oil.

 Oh sesame oil how I love you!
 I have used it on my hair, but I prefer coconut and castor oils for my hair.
 But sesame oil on my body?
 LUSCIOUS!
 Sesame oil has many benefits.
 The usual ones like the omegas, amino acids, and the antioxidant benefits.
 But there are also some unusual ones.
 Sesame oil is an anti-inflammatory, antibacterial, antifungal, and antiviral.
 It's also been used for centuries as a natural sunscreen.
 It's blocks out about 30% of the sun's rays (so an SPF is still needed, but every little bit helps!) so it's great as a basic moisturizer.
 And since it's so lightweight, it never feels greasy.
 There are also studies of how it helps joints and blocked arteries (although I like hyalouranic acid supplements better for the joints).
 It's also a cell growth regulator and can help fade dark spots and scars.
 It's such a great oil!
 These are my personal recipes (which I use) that include sesame oil: